Tom Kelly (baseball): Managerial career

 Following the 1978 season, Kelly was sent down to manage the Twins' Class A affiliate, the Visalia Oaks in the California League, staying there through the 1980 season.
 He then spent 1981 and 1982 as skipper of the Double-A Orlando Twins, winning the 1981 Southern League championship.

 In 1983, Kelly was appointed third-base coach on Minnesota manager Billy Gardner's big-league coaching staff.
-He retained the post when Ray Miller became skipper, and succeeded Miller as manager on September 12, 1986.
+He retained the post when Ray Miller became skipper, and succeeded Miller as a manager on September 12, 1986.
 Kelly was the 11th pilot of the Twins since they moved to Minneapolis–Saint Paul from Washington in 1961, and his 15-plus-year-stint as manager is the longest consecutive-season managerial term in the team's history, which began with the founding of the American League in 1901.
 During his tenure, the Twins won two World Series crowns in the span of five years (1987 and 1991); however, from 1994 to 1997 a long sequence of retirements and injuries (including superstars Kent Hrbek and Kirby Puckett) hurt the team badly, and Kelly spent the remainder of his managerial career rebuilding the Twins.